 IRENEE R. BEATTIE

-Professor Beattie studies education inequality along the lines of race, class, gender and sexuality.
-Current projects focus on the importance of social capital for academic success among college students from marginalized groups.
+Professor Beattie studies educational inequality along the lines of race, class, gender and sexuality.
+A current project uses quantitative analysis and focus groups to understand intersectional variation in academic outcomes among LGBTQ+ college students.

 Professor Dodson studies the role of political institutions in fostering political behavior and attitudes, with an emphasis on cross-national differences and over-time change.